kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Kubernetes does not support the modification of the `volumeClaimTemplates` of a StatefulSet currently.
-This enhancement proposes to support arbitrary modifications to the `volumeClaimTemplates`, automatically updating the associated PersistentVolumeClaim objects in-place if applicable.
+This enhancement proposes to support arbitrary modifications to the `volumeClaimTemplates`, automatically patching the associated PersistentVolumeClaim objects if applicable.
-Currently, PVC `spec.resources.requests.storage` and `spec.volumeAttributesClassName`
+Currently, PVC `spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations`
-fields can be updated in-place.
+can be patched.
 For other fields, we support updating existing PersistentVolumeClaim objects with `OnDelete` strategy.
 All the updates to PersistentVolumeClaim can be coordinated with `Pod` updates to honor any dependencies between them.